neurolib-dev/neurolib/README.md

 evolution.loadResults()
 evolution.info(plot=True)
 ```
 which will give you a summary of the last generation and plot a distribution of the individuals (and their parameters).
+As you can see in the parameter space cross sections below, all remaining individuals lie on a circle.

 <p align="center">
   <img src="resources/evolution_minimal.png">